shacker/tunedex/README.md

 # pyrex
 Summary: Convert iTunes' XML "database" to a real Django database and project for advanced querying, analysis, data visualization.

+consists of two parts:

+- sync script to import all tracks
+- site to display imported dat

 Installation:
 Django >= 1.11 is *required*.